zelon88/HRConvert2/README.md

 - **Updates require shell access** (not guessable secrets)
 - **Every error documented** with cause and solution

-### ✅ Ransomware-Safe
-Conversions run with minimal permissions—they can't encrypt your entire disk or exfiltrate data.

 ---

 ## 🌐 26 Languages Built In